-You must report on your tax return all income you receive as a direct seller.
-This income includes any of the following.
+You must report all income you receive as a direct seller.
+This includes any of the following.

-- Income from sales-payments you receive from customers for products they buy from you. - Commissions, bonuses, or percentages you receive for sales and the sales of others who work under you. - Prizes, awards, and gifts you receive for any reason from your selling business.
+- Income from sales-payments you receive from customers for products they buy from you. - Commissions, bonuses, or percentages you receive for sales and the sales of others who work under you. - Prizes, awards, and gifts you receive from your selling business.

-Report this income regardless of whether it is reported to you on an information return.
+You must report this income regardless of whether it is reported to you on an information return.